-All of us are deeply grateful for the sacrifices and service our veterans have provided our nation.
-By keeping faith with our veterans, we keep faith with their families and also with our young warfighters who carry on the fight of freedom every day.
+All of us are deeply grateful for the sacrifices and service our men and women veterans have provided our nation.
+By keeping faith with our veterans, we keep faith with their families and also with our warfighters, all volunteers, who carry on the fight of freedom every day.

-As a veteran and the Chairman of the Defense Appropriations Subcommittee, I make it a priority to meet with the men and women in uniform across New Jersey, at military bases at home and abroad, in Afghanistan and throughout the world.
-I know how important these new benefits are to them and am proud that Democrats and Republicans were able to work together on this legislation.
+As a veteran and the Chairman of the Defense Appropriations Subcommittee, I make it a priority to meet with the men and women in uniform from across New Jersey, wherever they are at home and abroad.
+I know how important these new benefits are to them and am proud that Democrats and Republicans are able to work together.

 I am committed to working to provide improved benefits to veterans and their families.
-Part of this effort is to improve health care coverage- especially at Lyons, East Orange Veterans Medical Centers and at the Morris County Outpatient facility in Morris Township.
+Part of this effort is to improve health care coverage- especially at Lyons, East Orange Veterans Medical Centers, the Morris County Outpatient facility in Morris Township, and elsewhere around the state.

 Through my efforts, Lyons VA opened a new, state-of-the-art Ambulatory Care Center in 2005 for outpatient care and a Domiciliary Care facility to provide homeless veterans with housing, job training placement, medical and psychiatric assistance, and help with medical claims.

-I continue to work closely with elected officials in Somerset County to enhance the “Hope for Veterans” program at Lyons VA in Bernards Township.
+I continue to work closely with elected officials and veterans groups in Essex, Morris, Passaic, and Sussex counties to enhance the “Hope for Veterans” program at Lyons VA.
 The program provides employment services, training, substance abuse counseling, and transitional housing for veterans who have been left homeless as a result of mental illness or substance abuse.
+The program is blessed with many volunteers and generous private supporters.

 Our military veterans deserve our thanks and appreciation.
 For Congress, this means providing them with quality benefits and services, including affordable medical care and opportunities for higher education.
 Most importantly, it means setting the highest possible standard for the level of attention and care they receive, so that today’s military -- and those who step up tomorrow, all volunteers – know they will not be forgotten.